 I recently saw a post on Instagram that read, “Given current work demands, the light at the end of the tunnel has been turned off until further notice.”
 It certainly feels that way at the moment in the world of working from home with kids.

-In thinking about ways I can help the Mindful Return community during this time, I decided to create a mini-course, “Make It Through May: A Mindful Return Mini-Course for Parents Working from Home With Kids,” to help connect us and get us through the second half of May’s ongoing slog.
-I’ve never offered an affordably-priced ($29) shorter offering before, so this is truly an experiment for me.
+In thinking about ways I can help the Mindful Return community during this time, I decided to create a mini-course, “Make It Through June: A Mindful Return Mini-Course for Parents Working from Home With Kids,” to help connect us and get us through the this ongoing slog.

 Please consider it my gift to you during this crisis.
 (Why not free?
 Because I want you to feel engaged and invested in participating…because the real help comes not with signing up, but with actually digging in and participating.
 The nominal fee is kind of like the health care co-pay concept.)